 Click here to sign up for city emergency alerts - including community event alerts, Fire Department notifications, law enforcement alerts, general information alerts, and public works notifications

-Please be advised that City offices will be closed on Monday, September 2nd, in observance of the Labor Day holiday
+Please be advised that City offices will be closed on Thursday, November 28th and Friday, November 29th in celebration of the Thanksgiving holiday.

 Holyoke City Council Meeting September 4, 2024